tasmota/decode-config/README.md

 > Config file syntax allows key=value, flag=true, stuff=[a,b,c].
 For further details see [https://pypi.org/project/ConfigArgParse](https://pypi.org/project/ConfigArgParse/)).

-If a parameter is specified in more than one place (parameter file and command line) then commandline parameter will overrule the file parameter.
+If parameters ire specified in more than one place (parameter file and command line), the commandline parameters will overrule the file parameters.
 This is usefull if you use a basic set of parameters and want to change parameter once without the need to edit your configuration file:

 ```bash
 decode-config -c my.conf -d tasmota-4281 --json-indent 4